SirineBenAmor1/Acroba-project/README.md

 # ACROBA_Workshop_SIGMA
-A Package for developers participating in the worshop conducted by SIGMA about ACROBA skills-primitives architecture
+A Package for developers participating in the worshop conducted by SIGMA about ACROBA skills-primitives architecture.

+A description of this architecture is detailled in Deliverable 2.3 - Part 2, which has also been copied in the Wiki of this package (https://github.com/bastienm23/ACROBA_Workshop_SIGMA/wiki).

 # Dependencies
 Developers that want to participate to this workshop should bring their personal computer with the following configuration ready :